operio-dev/operio-whitepaper/docs/04_architecture.md

 The market has already validated our diagnosis with unprecedented force.
 Manus AI's recent $75 million funding round, achieving a $500 million valuation within months of launch, demonstrates that institutional investors recognize the massive opportunity in AGI-native business solutions.
 Similarly, Suna's explosive growth to 10,000+ GitHub stars proves that the technical community has embraced autonomous agent architectures as production-ready technology.

-However, both Manus and Suna are general-purpose solutions.
-Enterprise organizations need domain-specific intelligence that understands business complexity, regulatory requirements, and industry workflows that generic automation cannot address.
+However enterprise organizations need domain-specific intelligence that understands business complexity, regulatory requirements, and industry workflows that generic automation cannot address.
 The success of these platforms validates our core thesis while highlighting the critical gap that Operio fills: ERP-specific AGI architecture designed for enterprise-critical operations.

-These legacy ERPs are cathedrals of data—architecturally impressive monuments to past engineering achievements, yet fundamentally inert.
+These legacy ERPs are cathedrals of data, architecturally impressive monuments to past engineering achievements, yet fundamentally inert.
 They lack the neural pathways, the responsive intelligence, the adaptive capacity required to function as the nervous system of a modern enterprise.
 They are museums masquerading as mission-critical infrastructure, forcing human ingenuity to conform to the arbitrary limitations of software designed for a pre-intelligent world.

 The cost of this technological stagnation is not merely inefficiency, it is the systematic suppression of human potential.
 Every minute spent wrestling with inflexible interfaces, every hour lost to manual data reconciliation, every strategic opportunity missed due to slow information processing represents a profound waste of human cognitive resources.
 We are forcing brilliant minds to act as biological middleware between systems that should be serving them, not enslaving them.

 ## Operio: The Genesis of Intelligent Enterprise

 Operio emerges from this technological wasteland not as an incremental improvement, but as a complete paradigmatic revolution.
-It is not merely a "new ERP"—that term itself belongs to the obsolete vocabulary of database-centric thinking.
+It is not merely a "new ERP" (that term itself belongs to the obsolete vocabulary of database) centric thinking.
 Operio is an intelligent operating system for the modern enterprise, a living, breathing, thinking infrastructure that represents the first true synthesis of artificial general intelligence and enterprise operations.

 This is not evolution; this is speciation.
 We are not improving the existing model, we are transcending it entirely.
 Where legacy systems are passive repositories of information, Operio is an active participant in the business process.
 Where traditional ERPs are reactive databases that respond to human commands, Operio is a proactive intelligence that anticipates needs, identifies opportunities, and executes strategies autonomously.